Who's Who in Gerontology: People

 Butler-Browne, Gillian

 She works primarily on muscle aging and regeneration using cellular models such as cellular senescence.
+She is now retired.

 More Details › - C